 Belgian management culture and labor law

 You may be offered a temporary contract at first as a trial period.
-You’ll most likely be working a 38-hour week with eight-hour days, around 20 days a year holidays plus 10 Belgian national holidays.
+In general, you’ll most likely work a 38-hour week with eight-hour days, around 20 days a year holidays plus 10 Belgian national holidays.
 Employers divide yearly salaries into 13.92 months in order to provide extra income at different times of the year, giving an extra 92% in spring as holiday pay and an extra month at the end of the year.
-You can read more in our guide to Belgian business culture and employment contracts in Belgium.
+You can also read more in our guide to Belgian business culture and employment contracts in Belgium.

 Belgian work visas

 Citizens from elsewhere will generally need a work permit, and certain nationalities will also need a visa to enter the country, although exemptions apply.
-Read more in Expatica’s guide to Belgian work permits.
+You can also read more in Expatica’s guide to Belgian work permits.

 Languages required for jobs in Belgium

 There are three official languages in Belgium: Dutch is spoken in the Flemish community in the Flanders region to the north of Belgium; French is spoken in Wallonia to the south of Brussels; and German is spoken in the southeast.
 Between 10–20% of the country, especially those in the Brussels-Capital region, are bilingual and speak both French and Dutch.
 You would most likely be expected to speak the language of the particular region in which you’d be working.
 In some cases, mainly in international companies, English may be sufficient.
 You can find many language schools in Belgium if you need to improve your language skills.